SD › Tahiti › Pension de la Plage Review

 A few roulettes (food carts) are set up in the evenings at the carpark for the public beach right across the road.
 And adjacent to the public beach, the Beach Snack café is a top spot for all-day casual meals right on the sand, including affordable plats du jour.

-- About 600m up the road, Le Méridien offers Le Carré Restaurant, which is intimate, with an extensive wine list and impressive menu of French and Polynesian flavours; and La Plantation Restaurant, among tropical gardens for themed buffet nights and breakfast.
-8-minute walk.
+- About 600m up the road, Sofitel offers Le Carré Restaurant – Intimate, with an extensive wine list and impressive menu of French and Polynesian flavors • La Plantation Restaurant – Among tropical gardens for themed buffet nights and breakfast.

-- Next to the entrance of Le Méridien, a shopping centre offers several eateries: e.g. Le Nemo, with a refined décor for grills, baguettes, seafood and chicken; La Pâte à Crêpe, for crêpes, waffles and salads; Le Fournil Hautbois, a bakery with seating; and Restaurant Chez Rémy, a classy bistro with Arabic influences.
-6-minute walk.
+- Next to the entrance of Sofitel, a shopping center features several eateries: Le Nemo – Refined décor for grills, baguettes, seafood, and chicken • La Pâte à Crêpes – For crêpes, waffles, and salads • Le Fournil Hautbois – Bakery with seating • Restaurant Chez Rémy – Classy bistro with Arabic influences.

-- Market or Grocery: Very basic supplies at the Mobil petrol station next to the hotel entrance.
-The large Super U supermarket is in the shopping centre alongside the entrance to Le Méridien, about 500m up the road.
+- Very basic supplies at the Mobil petrol station next to the hotel entrance.
+The large Super U supermarket is in the shopping center alongside the entrance to Sofitel, about 500m up the road.

-Buses hurtle along the main road to Pape’ete about every hour – but more in the morning; far fewer in the afternoon; and none on Sundays.
-Otherwise to the capital, hitch a ride or organise a taxi (unmetered) from the friendly staff.
+Buses hurtle along the main road to Pape’ete about every hour – more in the morning, far fewer in the afternoon, and none on Sundays.
+Otherwise to go to the capital, hitch a ride or organize a taxi (unmetered) from the friendly staff.